Who Murdered Maeve From Maynooth?

 The body of Henry Hale was unearthed by a curious dog beside the plane sculpture at Hilsborough Lake!
 But detectives believe he was murdered elsewhere and quite likely outside the village of Royal Hillsborough.
 With a big case load, our chief detective needs your help to conclude the case.

-This is a self-guided driving Whodunit Hunt, starting at Hillsborough Lake and ending a few miles away.
-It’s a mini ‘taster trail’ for if you want to start small with driving Whodunit Hunts or don’t have much time.
+This is a self-guided driving Whodunit Hunt ‘taster trail’ for if you want to start small with driving Whodunit Hunts or don’t have much time.

 - Starting at Hillsborough Lake the clue trail takes you to several sites associated with famous inventor and extraordinary pioneer Harry Ferguson who was born in the area.
-You’ll also visit an ancient fort site dating back over 1000 years and an old motte and bailey almost as old!
+Also visit an ancient fort site dating back over 1,000 years and an old motte and bailey almost as old!
 All this packed into a driving route of only 23 miles / 37 km long!!

-- There are still 14 clues to solve in the mini Whodunit booklet which also has full directions and several snippets of history and trivia squeezed into it!
+- Still 14 clues to solve in our mini Whodunit booklet which of course also has full directions and several snippets of history and trivia squeezed into it!
 There is only one mile / 1.6 km of walking in total.

-- It is recommended to allow 1 ½ – 2 hours to solve this murder mystery, excluding refreshment stops.
+- Allow 1 ½ – 2 hours to solve this murder mystery, excluding refreshment stops.

 - Accessibility – the route is generally flat.